Gromov-Witten/Hurwitz wall-crossing: Moduli spaces of -admissible maps

-Let $X$ be a smooth projective variety, $(\CC,\mathbf{x})$ be a twisted\footnote{By a twisted nodal curve we will always mean a balanced twisted nodal curve.} marked nodal curve and $\CP$ be a possibly disconnected orbifold nodal curve. \begin{defn} For a map the data $(\CP, \CC, \mathbf{x},f)$ is called a \textit{twisted pre-admissible} map, if \begin{itemize} \item[$\bullet$] $f_{\CC}$ is \'etale over marked points and nodes; \item[$\bullet$] $f_{\CC}$ is a representable; \item[$\bullet$] $f$ is non-constant on each connected component. \end{itemize} \end{defn} We will refer to $\CP$ and $\CC$ as \textit{source} and \textit{target} curves, respectively.
-Note that by all the conditions above, $\CP$ itself must be a twisted nodal curve with orbifold points over nodes and marked points of $\CC$. \\
+Let $X$ be a smooth projective variety over the field of complex numbers $\BC$, $(C,\mathbf{x})$ be a marked nodal curve, and let $P$ be a possibly disconnected nodal curve. \begin{defn} For a map the data $(P, C, \mathbf{x},f)$ is called a \textit{pre-admissible} map, if \begin{itemize} \item[$\bullet$] $f_{C}$ is admissible over nodes and marked points, \item[$\bullet$] $f$ is non-constant on each connected component of $P$. \end{itemize} \end{defn} We will refer to $P$ and $C$ as \textit{source} and \textit{target} curves, respectively.
+We define the automorphism group of $f$ to be the group of automorphisms on the source and target curves that fix $f$,